xiaoshu11111/COMP90019_project/COMP90019_android/graffiti/README.md

 ## Read location on simulator

 The application using "read last known location" function to read the current location, so if you want to read location on simulator, first open google map on simulator, and click the button "view my location" on the bottom right, the last second one, then open this application.

+## Allow access on location and camera

+Remember to allow access on location and camera on phone.
+Go to the phone settings -> application permission.